insilica/gdc-spark-gitbook/examples/tumor_aggression.md

   <center>Per case tumor aggression derived from tumor stage, lymphatic invasion, and distance metastasis observations.
 Note that aggression metrics are not necessarily normalized between 0 and 1.</center>

 ## Per feature tumor aggression
   Per-feature tumor aggression determines whether a given biological observation (or feature) is indicative of cancer aggression.
 For example, the lack of expression of tumor suppressor gene P53 would  indicate a more aggressive tumor.

-Per feature tumor aggression correlates a biological observation with a clinical endpoint.
-In this example we:
+  Per feature tumor aggression correlates a biological observation with each clinical endpoint.
+These correlations are then combined into a single confidence value.
+A biological feature that highly correlates with many clinical endpoints is concered an 'aggressive' feature.
+In our P53 example we:

-1. Identify a biological expression type (expression of P53)
+1. Identify a biological feature type (expression of P53)
-2.
+2. Identify prognostic endpoints (eg. tumor stage and lymphatic invasion)
+3. Correlate the biological feature with each prognostic endpoint
+4. Fuse the correlation values in 3 to form a single per feature tumor aggression metric